 This pioneering competition for extreme autonomous robotics signals a transformative era for industries grappling with the challenges of pushing automated systems to the limit and corner cases of design.
 The race environment mirrors the hardware challenges encountered in application domains such as aerospace, defense, and healthcare.
 These challenges also include expensive equipment, limited access, unknown conditions, and the need for safety and performance assurances.

-“Extreme robotics needs provably correct performance guarantees, and the AI Racing Tech Team is among the first to deploy and experiment on these theories using Indy cars,” says Allen Yang, UC Berkeley FHL Vive Center Executive Director, ROAR Principal Investigator, and UC Berkeley racing team lead.
+“Extreme robotics needs provably correct performance guarantees, and the AI Racing Tech Team is among the first to deploy and experiment on these theories using full-scale race cars,” says Allen Yang, UC Berkeley FHL Vive Center Executive Director, ROAR Principal Investigator, and UC Berkeley racing team lead.

 Follow the AI Racing Tech Team’s journey to prepare for the 2024 race season at airacingtech.com and social media.